lihelennn/watch-n-read/README.md

   - /results : return results of search

 ## APIs
+  - Google Books
+  - GoodReads
+  - themoviedb

 ## Notes For Testing
   - No book reviews and only a limited number of movie reviews could could be retrived.
-More recent movies such as The Fault in Our Stars, The Hunger Games, and Star Wars had valid evaluations.
+More recent movies such as The Fault in Our Stars, The Hunger Games, and Star Wars have valid evaluations.

 ## The People
   - Helen Li (UX / Team Leader)